UDST/pandana/docs/source/installation.rst

 * Mac, Intel (requires macOS 14 or later) and Apple Silicon (requires macOS 15 or later)
 * Windows x86_64

 The wheels are built and tested by a GitHub Actions workflow.
 If there's no wheel for your platform, Pip will try to compile Pandana from source, which needs the build tools described below.
+You can also force a source build with ``pip install --no-binary pandana pandana``.

 Compiling from source code
 ------------------------------

-You may want to compile Pandana locally if you're modifying the source code or need to use a version that's missing binary installers for your platform.
+You may want to compile Pandana locally if you're modifying the source code, or if you need a build with different options than the binary installers (for example, with OpenMP enabled on an older Mac).

 Pandana's build-time requirements are ``cython``, ``numpy``, and a C++ compiler that supports the C++17 standard.
 Additionally, the compiler needs to support OpenMP to allow Pandana to use multithreading.